Originally published July 24, 2020.

 Alabama also differs in the way it awards damages.
 Most states allow plaintiffs to seek compensation for the loss of their loved ones.
 They can claim economic and non-economic damages for things like loss of income, loss of inheritance, and emotional distress.
 Even funeral and burial expenses can be recovered in other states.
 However, Alabama focuses solely on the negligent party’s wrongdoing and, therefore, only allows punitive damages.

 This means the at-fault party is required to pay a sum of money as punishment for their actions.
-Punitive damages are also intended to serve as a deterrent to the individual and other people.
+Punitive damages are also intended to serve as a deterrent to keep other people from doing the same action or behavior that caused the death.
 The damages are paid to the victim’s heirs and not the estate.

 Wrongful death claims must generally be filed within two years of the victim’s passing.
 However, if your claim is against a government department, you may have to file a notice of claim in a much shorter period.
 If you don’t act within the specified time, you’ll lose the opportunity to do so.